The pandemic continues to cause unprecedented disruption across industries worldwide.

 The global 3D printing market reached a value of US$ 13.2 Billion in 2020.

-According to the estimates by IMARC Group, the global 3D printing market is expected to exhibit strong growth during the next five years.
+According to the estimates by IMARC Group, the global 3D printing market is expected to grow at a CAGR of around 20% during 2021-2026

 Increasing application of 3D printing across diverse industries based on its numerous advantages, such as high durability, stability, flexibility, and sensitivity, along with lower raw material wastage, is primarily driving the demand for 3D printing across the globe.